Loren Brichter: Cell Swipe

 Cell Swipe was also created by Brichter and released in Tweetie.
 The gesture involves swiping a cell off the screen to reveal a set of hidden icons and features.
 An example would be the cells in Tweetbot, where swiping them reveals options to retweet, reply and so on.

-Sliding Panels
+Sliding panels

 The idea of sliding panels first emerged in Brichter's creation of Twitter for iPad where the panels would be horizontally stacked and swiped in by gesture.
 The panels of data that are swiped in created layers of tweets, people, and information that allow a user to browse increasingly more information while keeping their last state and path back.
 This feature is also currently adopted by other apps such as the mobile Facebook and Spotify apps.

-Vertical List Icons
+Vertical list icons

-Other than gestures, Brichter has also introduced a familiar UI design pattern that first came out in Tweetie for Mac 1.0.
+Other than gestures, Brichter has also introduced vertical list icons that first came out in Tweetie for Mac 1.0.
 This design is a vertical list of icons by a border of the screen that displays the different tabs that users may navigate through in the app.
 This pattern has since been employed by some Mac apps such as Slack and Tweetbot.